serverless/serverless/docs/providers/azure/guide/quick-start.md

 For more details, check out our [rollback docs](https://github.com/serverless/serverless-azure-functions/blob/master/docs/ROLLBACK.md).

-### Deleting Your Function App
+### Deleting Your Service

-If at any point you no longer need your service, you can run the following command to delete the resource group containing your Azure Function App and other depoloyed resources using:
+If at any point you no longer need your service, you can run the following command to delete the resource group containing your Azure Service and other depoloyed resources using:

 ```bash
 $ sls remove